amolkharche13/stackstate-docs/setup/data-management/data_retention.md

       esDiskSpaceShare: 30
       # Number of days to keep the events data on Es
       retention: 30
-    trace2es:
-      esDiskSpaceShare: 0
-      # Number of days to keep the traces data on Es
-      retention: 7
-      enabled: false
 ```

 The disk space available for Elasticsearch is configured via the `elasticsearch.volumeClaimTemplate.resources.requests.storage` key.
 To change this value after the initial installation some [extra steps are required](data_retention.md#resizing-storage).